Biomedical engineering accreditation

 The objectives of the BS BME program are to develop graduates who can:

-- Work in multidisciplinary teams to translate biomedical science to application
+• Work in multidisciplinary teams to translate biomedical science to applications that will improve people’s quality of life

 A four-year curriculum has been developed that meets established program outcomes.
 BME undergraduate courses are offered only once per year, which requires that the majority of the curriculum is completed as a cohort.
 There are some areas of flexibility to allow for courses to be taken during the spring/summer semester and for pre-med students to satisfy their remaining requirements.
 Four versions of the class schedule are provided below.
 Slight modifications to any of these schedules can be made upon consultation with the BME academic advisor.
 All prerequisite requirements must also be met -- so all courses must be successfully completed before any subsequent course for which they are a prerequisite.